glukgluk/Pyload-Plugins/README.md

 Downoad the file <a href="https://raw.githubusercontent.com/glukgluk/JustPremium/master/JustPremium.py">JustPremium.py</a><br>
 Put it in the folder ~/pyload/userplugins/hooks/<br>
 Restart pyload<br>
-If it added succesfull you find the plugin on the webinterface under Config -> Plugins -> JustPremium Activate it
+Provided a successful installation you will find the plugin ... plugin on the webinterface under Config -> Plugins -> JustPremium<br>
+Activate it